LightHearts UK Mental Wellbeing - Week 9

 “I always keep a look out for unusual pebbles when I go out walking.
 When I’m concentrating on the path ahead and looking for stones, it takes my mind off my thoughts.
 I like collecting smooth stones so that when I take them home I use them when I meditate.
 I hold the pebble between my fingers and the smoothness of it helps to take my mind off my thoughts and instead onto the smooth sensation of the pebble between my fingers.
 (I'm going to have to be a bit more discerning when it comes to collecting though, because my house will soon turn into the Crazy House of Stones.)”

 Trees are also a wonderful thing to look at when you go on your walking meditation.
 And in keeping with that theme we’ve got a lovely meditation for you to try called the Tree Root meditation.
 Give it a go and just be aware of how you feel after doing the meditation.
 If you want to you can write about it in your journal while the feeling is still fresh.

 The Week Ahead

 1. Have a go at doing the exercise regime every day.
-Write in your diary about how you’re coping with it.
+How you’re coping with it?
 How does your body feel?
 How does your mind feel?
 Are you noticing any changes yet?